SEO Migration 2025: The Complete Guide

 To double-check, look at the following on the new site:

-In addition, if you have any user-generated content, such as reviews or testimonials, don’t forget to include them in the transfer.
+In addition, remember to include any user-generated content, such as reviews or testimonials, in the transfer.

 Implement Redirect Pages